 The Bhagavadgita identifies attachment as the root cause of our

 nature namely sattva or purity, rajas or vitality and tamas or inertia)

 influence the nature of our attachments.
 According to the scripture

-our religious knowledge by itself does not guarantee freedom
+our religious knowledge by itself does not guarantee freedom from

 and when tamas (darkness) is predominant they are attached to inaction

-are by themselves cause our karma.
-What precipitates our karma, says the
+actions are by themselves cause our karma.
+What precipitates our

-self-surrender are the key to our transcendental experience
+devotion and self-surrender are the key to our transcendental experience

 Our Attachments Come In Different Shapes and Sizes